urshzzxx/100-days-of-code/log.md

 **Today's Progress:** I finished the HTML5 and CSS section of fCC.
 It was a refresher because I'm trying to catch up fCC with my Web Developer Bootcamp so that I can do JavaScript on both and gain two perspectives.

 **Thoughts:** Overall, I'm already quite comfortable with HTML/CSS and googling things if I don't know something but it's always good to review everything.
 I'm not a big fan of freeCodeCamp's environment to code, but I thought the tutorials were helpful.
 They had a great explanation on hex colors, padding, and margins.

+## Day 2: June 28, 2017

+**Today's Progress:** Went over Bootstrap on freeCodeCamp and manually used some of the Bootstrap elements.

+**Thoughts:** If I had to compare the tutorials on Bootstrap between the Web Developer Bootcamp vs freeCodeCamp, I think fCC has really good explanations using each element and nesting it into the HTML/CSS.
+I struggled with Bootstrap previously during the bootcamp and got very confused with columns and rows but fCC has a thorough explanation so I'm understanding how to use it.